philwilkes/TLS2trees/README.md

 The first step is semantic segmentation of the forest point cloud.
 This is performed using a modified version of Pointnet++ https://github.com/charlesq34/pointnet2 using the implementation in Pytorch-Geometric as a starting point provided here: https://github.com/rusty1s/pytorch_geometric/blob/master/examples/pointnet2_segmentation.py

-We make extensive use of NumPy (Harris, C.R., Millman, K.J., van der Walt, S.J. et al. Array programming with NumPy.
-Nature 585, 357–362 (2020). https://doi.org/10.1038/s41586-020-2649-2) and Scikit Learn (Scikit-learn: Machine Learning
-in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011. http://jmlr.csail.mit.edu/papers/v12/pedregosa11a.html)
-*If I have missed a reference, please get in touch and I will add it in.*